 “If you’re gonna have a football tailgate, you gotta do it right” says hunting and grilling expert Michael Waddell.
-In this Backyard Life video, Michael’s manning a mighty looking Hooray Grill and—from the sound of the meat sizzling—it’s obvious he knows a thing or two about game day grilling tips.
+In this Backyard Life video, Michael’s manning a mighty looking grill and—from the sound of the meat sizzling—it’s obvious he knows a thing or two about game day grilling tips.
 He starts with a few tips on fuel.

 Fueling the Fire.

 So, what’s Michael’s first grilling tip?
 Picking the right mix of wood to max out your flavor.
 His personal favorite is a blend of pecan wood, apple wood and charcoal.

 Michael’s next game day grilling tip is all about the food, namely focusing on variety.
 “You want to create a smorgasbord,” he says.
 Picking a wide range of proteins will ensure there’s something for everyone, and that no one goes hungry.
 Covering all the basics also gives you the chance to get creative and offer some tasty surprises.
 He recommends always being fully stocked with classics like beef burgers and bratwurst for kids, then balancing that with something more adventurous like bacon-wrapped backstrap, wild turkey nuggets and venison.
 No one at your tailgate eats game?
 Well, his grilling tips and recipes will even convert non-believers.